-The proposal does not raise any concerns regarding the provision of utility services.
+The proposal does not raise any concerns regarding the provision of utility services

-5.2.2.
+5.2.6.
 Visual Impact

 Urban Concepts has undertaken an analysis of the visual character of the site and its surrounding context, its scenic quality and visual exposure to both the public and private domains.
-The surrounding visual context has been described in Section 2.2 of this SEE and in Figures 2.5A-I. Based on this visual analysis we conclude that:
+Based on this visual analysis we conclude that: